Health & Medicine

 Self-compassion may help women cope with menopausal symptoms

-Globally, there is now only one manufacturer making a similar product called Estrapel.
 It’s not routinely available in Australia, although a handful of doctors here bypass the standard route and import it themselves with some special paperwork.

-All of this tell us that Australia desperately needs a more stable supply of oestradiol options, but it looks uncertain whether those people who rely on these medications will get that stability any time soon.
+All of this tells us that Australia desperately needs a more stable supply of oestradiol options, but it looks uncertain whether those people who rely on these medications will get that stability any time soon.